Capital Combat: Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The main storyline leading up to Capital Combat, and the main storyline in WCW at the time revolved around Four Horsemen stable and the Faces (those that portray the "good guys") of WCW.
 At Clash of the Champions X on February 6, 1990, the Four Horsemen (Ric Flair, Arn Anderson, and Ole Anderson) turned on Sting, attacking him and kicking him out of the Horsemen because he accepted an NWA World Heavyweight Championship match against Ric Flair.
 In the ensuing fight Sting suffered a knee injury which required surgery.
 Due to the injury, the plans for WCW's 1990 WrestleWar PPV had to be changed drastically, with NWA United States Champion Lex Luger, a former friend of Sting's, receiving the championship match instead.
 During the main event, Luger had Flair locked in his submission hold, looking like he was about to win the match and the championship.
 At that point the Andersons cornered Sting, who was on crutches after his surgery, threatening to injure him even further.
 At that point Luger abandoned the match, opting to save his long time friend instead even though it cost him the match and the championship.
 In the weeks following WrestleWar WCW officials announced that Lex Luger would receive another opportunity to wrestle for the NWA World Heavyweight Championship in the main event of Capital Combat, this time in a steel cage match to prevent the Four Horsemen from interfering.
 In the weeks leading up to Capital Combat, the Horsemen introduced both Barry Windham and Sid Vicious as part of their group, with Ole Anderson acting more as a manager from that point on.

 Event

-Jim Ross and Bob Caudle served as the announcers for the match while Tony Schiavone and Gordon Solie providing additional on screen announcing, either from backstage or in the ring.
+Jim Ross and Bob Caudle served as the announcers for the match while Tony Schiavone (who just returned to the NWA from the World Wrestling Federation) and Gordon Solie providing additional on screen announcing, either from backstage or in the ring.
 For the first match of the night, both members of the Road Warriors (Animal and Hawk) were driven to the ring on the back of Harley Davidson motorcycles while their tag team partner Norman came out on a Kick scooter to the ring.
 The six-man tag team match against Kevin Sullivan, Cactus Jack and Bam Bam Bigelow ended when Road Warrior Hawk leaped off the top rope, striking Kevin Sullivan with a flying clothesline, resulting in a pinfall victory for the team.